What Is a Business Bottleneck (And How to Find Yours in 15 Minutes)

 - Weekly hours in coordination/management: ______

-- Coordination overhead: ______%
+- Coordination overhead: ______%Get these numbers from:

-• Revenue: Last 30 days actual
+Revenue: Last 30 days actual.

-• Client count: Active clients right now
+Client count: Active clients right now.

-• Maximum clients: How many before quality drops or hours exceed 50 weekly
+Maximum clients: How many before quality drops or hours exceed 50 weekly.

-• Inquiries: Qualified conversations last 30 days
+Inquiries: Qualified conversations last 30 days.

-• Conversions: Signed clients last 30 days
+Conversions: Signed clients last 30 days.

-• Coordination hours: Calendar time in meetings, check-ins, reviews
+Coordination hours: Calendar time in meetings, check-ins, reviews.

 Run this logic:

-If utilization ≥90% AND inquiries > capacity → Delivery bottleneck
+If utilization ≥ 90% AND inquiries > capacity → Delivery bottleneck.

-If utilization <70% AND close rate <15% → Sales bottleneck
+If utilization < 70% AND close rate < 15% → Sales bottleneck.

-If team ≥4 people AND coordination >25% → Coordination bottleneck
+If team ≥ 4 people AND coordination > 25% → Coordination bottleneck.

 One will be true.
 That’s your constraint.

-Step 3: Calculate Constraint Cost (5 minutes)
+— Step 3: Calculate The Annual Cost Of Your Current Bottleneck (5 Minutes)

-Jade: 4 missed per month × $10,125 × 12 = $486,000 yearly
+Example (Jade): 4 missed per month × $10,125 × 12 = $486,000 yearly.

-Anton: 35 inquiries × (18% - 8%) × $9,400 × 12 = $394,800 yearly
+Example (Anton): 35 inquiries × (18% − 8%) × $9,400 × 12 = $394,800 yearly.

-Calculation: 35 × 0.10 = 3.5 additional clients monthly
+35 × 0.10 = 3.5 additional clients monthly.

-3.5 × $9,400 = $32,900 monthly
+3.5 × $9,400 = $32,900 monthly.

-$32,900 × 12 = $394,800 yearly
+$32,900 × 12 = $394,800 yearly.

-For the coordination bottleneck: Coordination hours × Your hourly rate × 52 weeks = Direct cost plus: Team capacity being wasted due to overhead
+Formula: Coordination hours × Your hourly rate × 52 weeks = Direct cost (plus team capacity being wasted due to overhead).

-Serena: 22 hours × $120/hour × 52 weeks = $137,280 yearly
+Example (Serena): 22 hours × $120/hour × 52 weeks = $137,280 yearly.

 Answer these to confirm your diagnosis: